asimwe1/rust_chatapp/site/guide/requests.md

 fn hello(name: String, age: u8, cool: bool) -> String { ... }
 ```

 What if `cool` isn't a `bool`?
 Or, what if `age` isn't a `u8`?
-In this case,
+When a parameter
-Rocket _forwards_ the request to the next matching route, if there is any.
-This
+type mismatch occurs, Rocket _forwards_ the request to the next matching route,
-continues until a route doesn't forward the request or there are no remaining
+if there is any.
+This continues until a route doesn't forward the request or
-routes to try.
-When there are no remaining routes, a customizable **404 error**
+there are no remaining routes to try.
+When there are no remaining routes, a
-is returned.
+customizable **404 error** is returned.

 Routes are attempted in increasing _rank_ order.
 Rocket chooses a default
 ranking from -4 to -1, detailed in the next section, for all routes, but a